woldier/woldier/README.md

 I'm **Bin Wang (王斌)**, a passionate computer science researcher

-and developer with a deep focus on
+and a developer with a deep focus on

  **Generative AI** and **Computer Vision**.